FBW23/dev-profile/TASK1.md

 Use the Formik library to build and validate the form.

-Use the components "Field" and "ErrorMessage" from the Formit Library.
+Use the components "Field" and "ErrorMessage" from the Formik Library.

+Add a submit handler.
+Console.log the validated form data.
+Test a form submit with some dummy values.

+### Add validation

 Use the Yup library to create heavy validation rules for your input fields.